 This example assumes that the module is installed.
 It also works if

 If you wish to use an external or custom module and haven’t installed it yet, follow the steps described in Installing modules.

 Imported modules are compiled and cached, so they load faster when imported again.

-While working on your own modules, you will be constantly making changes to their contents.
-But because the module is cached, these changes will not be imported into your scripts right away – unless you explicitly tell Python to reload the module:
+While working on our own modules, we are constantly making changes to their contents.
+But because the module is cached, these changes are not imported into our scripts right away – unless we explicitly tell Python to reload the module:

-reloadfunction is available as a built-in and does not have to be imported.
+reloadis a built-in function and does not have to be imported.